 One of the most challenging issues to face in your marriage is realizing that one of you resents the other.
 This can be a devastating revelation, but it doesn’t mean you can’t overcome these intimacy-killing emotions.

-Resentment is hurt, disappointment, anger, or any other negative emotion that persists over a period of time.
+Resentment is hurt, disappointment, anger, or any other negative emotion that persists.
 It usually doesn’t go away on its own – instead, it accumulates and grows bigger.

 As this resentment continues, the people in the relationship find it more difficult to express love and empathy to one another.
-The reason for this is because of the unheard and neglected pain they are carrying around.
+This is because of the unheard and neglected pain they are carrying around.

-Because of this, resentment is the most toxic emotion of all in any relationship, especially marriage.
+Because of this, resentment is the most toxic emotion of all in any relationship, especially in marriage.

-Resentment tends to arise in a marriage when one spouse is either knowingly or unknowingly taking advantage of the other–or taking the other for granted.
-Habitual poor behaviors or unhealthy patterns feed resentment.
+Resentment tends to arise in a marriage when one spouse is knowingly or unknowingly taking advantage of the other–or taking the other for granted.
+In addition, habitual poor behaviors or unhealthy patterns feed resentment.